 The 10 Best Ironing Boards

 This wiki has been updated 40 times since it was first published in February of 2015.
 Looking your best takes some effort, and if you can't bear the thought of leaving the house in wrinkled threads, then investing in one of these ironing boards is a must.
 They will help you to look fantastic at all times and are available in sizes and shapes to suit any home, from a dorm room to a mansion.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes